isc-projects/bind9/doc/notes/notes-current.rst

   to distribute incoming queries among multiple threads on systems which lack support for load-balanced sockets (except Windows).
 [GL #2137]

+- The default value of ``max-stale-ttl`` has been changed from 12 hours to 1 day and the default value of ``stale-answer-ttl`` has been changed from 1 second to 30 seconds, following RFC 8767 recommendations.
+[GL #2248]

 - When using the ``unixtime`` or ``date`` method to update the SOA serial number, ``named`` and ``dnssec-signzone`` silently fell back to the ``increment`` method to prevent the new serial number from being